matsengrp/gctree/docsrc/quickstart.rst

 according to a linear combination of likelihood, isotype parsimony, mutabilities, and alleles:

-.. command-output:: gctree infer gctree.out.serialized_dag.p --frame 1 --idmap idmap.txt --isotype_mapfile ../example/isotypemap.txt --mutability ../S5F/Mutability.csv --substitution ../S5F/Substitution.csv --priority_weights 2 2 1 0 --outbase newranking --verbose
+.. command-output:: gctree infer gctree.out.inference.parsimony_forest.p --frame 1 --idmap idmap.txt --isotype_mapfile ../example/isotypemap.txt --mutability ../S5F/Mutability.csv --substitution ../S5F/Substitution.csv --priority_weights 2 2 1 0 --outbase newranking --verbose
    :shell:

 By default, only the files listed above will be generated, with the optional argument ``--outbase`` specifying how the output files should be named.
 For a summary of the collection of trees used for ranking, the argument ``--summarize_forest`` is provided.
 For detailed information about each tree used for ranking, use the argument ``--tree_stats``.